-- 1. The Pierre Indian Board of Education will not employ any person who has not completed a GED or formal high school education program, or who has been convicted of a felony. - 2.
-Any employee required to be certified (teacher, Superintendent, counselor, coordinator, other) will be required to submit a copy of their appropriate certificate to the Business Assistant for the placement into the employee's personnel file.
-The Superintendent may suspend salary payment of any employee who is required to have a certificate on file and has not provided one.
+- 1. The PILC will adhere to PL 101-630: Indian Child Protection and Family Violence Prevention Act the and PL 101-647: Crime Control Act as well as the corresponding background check and adjudication process associated with the Indian Self-Determination and Education Assistance Act.
+(See Section GBDA) - 2.
+Any employee required to be certified (teacher, Superintendent, counselor, coordinator, other) will be required to submit a copy of their appropriate certificate to the Human Resources Technician for the placement into the employee's personnel file.
+The Superintendent may suspend salary payment of any employee who is required to have a

+- certificate on file and has not provided one.
 Failure of certified employees to submit a certificate is cause for termination of employment. - 3.
 The Pierre Indian Board of Education may request provisional certification for an employee required to be certified for their role when, in their best judgment, the employee possesses the skills, competencies, and experiences.
 However, this request will be made only when the Board is unable to acquire a fully qualified employee for the position following advertisement of the position vacancy for two weeks.
-The Board will not be responsible for request for re-issuance of a provisional certificate for the subsequent term, nor is the Board obligated to provide payment to the employee for program completion required to meet additional provisional certification requirements.

-4. The Pierre Indian Board of Education may require on-going educational participation by an employee as a condition of employment in the event that participation will eventually result in the employee meeting educational degree requirements for their position, or in increasing their competency in their current or anticipated position.
+The Board will not be responsible for request for re-issuance of a provisional certificate for the subsequent term, nor is the Board obligated to provide payment to the employee for program completion required to meet additional provisional certification requirements. - 4.
+The Pierre Indian Board of Education may require on-going educational participation by an employee as a condition of employment in the event that participation will eventually result in the employee meeting educational degree requirements for their position, or in increasing their competency in their current or anticipated position.